This post may contain affiliate links. See our affiliate disclaimer here.

 It is also perfect for RVs because it is super lightweight (only 25 pounds).
 The sleeper sofa is available in a variety of colors including shades of pink, blue and grey.

 If none of the above RV futons fit your needs, there are several other alternatives to create extra sleeping space in your tiny home on wheels.
 All of the below guest bed options are compact, lightweight and will sleep at least one adult.

 If you do not have sufficient room for a sofa or loveseat, consider a convertible chair.
-Vonanda’s sleeper chair easily folds out into a twin bed.
-The comfortable cushions are covered in linen fabric and are available in denim blue (pictured), mustard or grey.
-A cushy pillow is also included.
+GIA’s tri-fold sleeper chair easily folds out into a twin bed.
+The comfortable cushions are filled with a high density foam.

 For an even more compact folding mattress, buy Cushy Form’s floor bed.
 The twin size folding mattress is 75 inches long when extended, so it is long enough for most adults.
 A free carrying case is included, so the mattress can be easily stored in your RV.